WHERE: Wellsboro, Pennsylvania. Headquarters at the Tioga County Fairgrounds (GPS coordinates: N41°46.1791 W77°12.401)

-WHAT – Performance Rallying is the exciting and demanding motorsport sanctioned by Rally America.
+WHAT: Performance Rallying is the exciting and demanding motorsport sanctioned by American Rally Association (ARA).
 With its high percentage of stage miles and a course featuring some of the most challenging roads in the world, the Waste Management Susquehannock Trail Performance Rally® (STPR®) is one of the America’s best-known stage rally events and boasts the title as the longest continuously-running motor sports event in Pennsylvania.

-THE SERIES – STPR 2015 (hashtag #stpr15) is Round Five of the Rally America National Championship series; its support events, the Finger Lakes Rally (coefficient 2 event) and the Sherwood Forest Rally (coefficient 3 event) are part of the Rally America Eastern Regional Championship series.
+THE SERIES: STPR 2017 (hashtag #stpr17) is Round 4 of the American Rally Association National Championship and Round 5 of the North American Rally Cup; its support events, the Finger Lakes Rally (coefficient 2 event) and the Sherwood Forest Rally (coefficient 3 event) are part of the American Rally Association Regional Championship.

-THE COURSE – The course for STPR 2015 totals about 262 miles total, including about 119.4 competition miles as well as transits from stage to stage.
+THE COURSE: The course totals about 262 miles total, including about 119.4 competition miles as well as transits from stage to stage.
 The Pennsylvania Department of Conservation and Natural Resources, Bureau of Forestry is providing almost 63 miles of roads in the Susquehannock, Tioga and Tiadaghton State Forests for the special stages.
 Added to the forest roads is over nine miles of private roads, some of which had to be resurrected for STPR.
 Overall, the competition roads surfaces consist of hard packed clay, gravel, and stone.

 Then there is the 7/8th-mile Subaru Super Special Stage at the Tioga County Fairgrounds.
-For $5 per person you have the opportunity to sit in grandstands and watch to cars as they run all of the stage.
+For a small fee per person, fans have the opportunity to sit in grandstands and watch the cars as they run all of the stage.
 STPR includes two Regional-level rallies, Sherwood Forest Rally (coefficient 2 / Stages 1-8 / 50 stage miles) and the Finger Lakes Rally (coefficient 3 / Stages 9-16 / 70 stage miles).